edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/setup.md

 **Other Requirements**

 You must have administrator (sudo) privileges to execute the user guide commands.

+Make sure that the cameras are secured and the computer system runnning this software is secure.

 ## Dependencies
 The software has dependencies, including Git, Docker, Docker Compose, and assorted tools.
 Follow the instructions below to install any dependency that is not already installed.